Laura Valverde

-Laura Valverde Moreira (born 2 June 2003), known as Laura Valverde or simply Laura, is a Brazilian footballer who plays as a midfielder for Santos.
+Laura Valverde Moreira (born 2 June 2003), known as Laura Valverde, is a Brazilian footballer who plays as a midfielder for Red Bull Bragantino.

 Club career

-Born in Angra dos Reis, Rio de Janeiro, Laura was a Santos youth graduate.
+Born in Angra dos Reis, Rio de Janeiro, Valverde was a Santos youth graduate.
 She made her first team debut on 27 September 2020, coming on as a late substitute for Luaninha in a 6–0 Campeonato Brasileiro Série A1 home routing of Ponte Preta.

 Laura scored her first senior goal on 18 August 2021, netting his team's second in a 4–0 home success over Nacional-SP, for the Campeonato Paulista championship.
 On 10 December, she renewed her contract with the club.

+On 17 January 2025, Valverde was announced at Red Bull Bragantino.